 Many factors will impact the degree to which the pelvic floor is impacted, these include:

-Birth position, baby head size, instrumental delivery, length of labour, and genetic composition of the women’s tissues and natural ability to “stretch”.
+Birth position, baby head size, instrumental delivery, length of labour, the genetic composition of the women’s tissues and natural ability to “stretch”.
 There are also other supportive tissues called the “fascia” that wrap around the pelvic organs to keep them high within the pelvic cavity that often gets impacted in labour.
-In many cases, significant impact on the fascia will lead to urinary incontinence and prolapse.
+In many cases, a significant impact on the fascia will lead to urinary incontinence and prolapse.

 In the instance of a cesarean, most women would still benefit from an internal pelvic floor check as the pregnancy alone weakens the pelvic floor.
 In the event of an emergency cesarean, there may have been some pushing that will have impacted the pelvic floor in some way.
-It’s also the perfect time to learn how to do a pelvic floor activation the right way and set the body up for optimal recovery.
+It’s also the perfect time to learn how to do pelvic floor activation the right way and set the body up for optimal recovery.